-The "Occupational Pesticide Handler Unit Exposure Surrogate Reference Table - Revised November 2016" is a quick reference guide that presents the current recommended unit exposures for standard Agency occupational pesticide handler exposure scenarios.
-These values are derived from a number of sources, including the Pesticide Handler Exposure Database (PHED), the Outdoor Residential Exposure Task Force (ORETF) the Agricultural Handler Exposure Task Force (AHETF), Exit or other available registrant-submitted exposure monitoring studies.
+The "Occupational Pesticide Handler Unit Exposure Surrogate Reference Table - Revised May 2021 (PDF)" is a quick reference guide that presents the current recommended unit exposures for standard Agency occupational pesticide handler exposure scenarios.
+These values are derived from a number of sources, including the Pesticide Handler Exposure Database (PHED), the Outdoor Residential Exposure Task Force (ORETF), the Agricultural Handler Exposure Task Force (AHETF), or other available registrant-submitted exposure monitoring studies.
 Occupational exposure studies are subject to ethics review pursuant to 40 CFR 26.
 All data sources listed here have undergone appropriate review and are compliant with applicable ethics requirements.
 For certain studies that review has included review by the Human Studies Review Board.

 Pesticide Handler Exposure Database (PHED)

 PHED has been the major source of generic unit exposures used by the Agency as the basis for its exposure assessments for conventional pesticides and some antimicrobial pesticide uses.
 It is a software system designed by a task force of representatives from the U.S. EPA, Health Canada, the California Department of Pesticide Regulation, and member companies of the American Crop Protection Association that consists of two parts:

 - a database of measured exposure values for workers involved in the handling of pesticides under actual field conditions and